mouneeshwarip/Flip-Match--Memory-Challenge/README.md

 ## Unfixed Bugs

-- The timer does not pause when the game is ended prematurely or when the user finishes the game before the time is up.
+- I couldn't remove the 'timer' text when the game ended prematurely or when the user finished the game before the time was up.
 Debugging and fixing this issue will be a priority for future updates.

 ## Fixed Bugs